NightyEve/File-management/README.md

 #     MusicSymLink
-Script to move songs from playlist(folder) into a central folder then create symlink back to the playlist folder
+Script to move songs from playlist(folders) into a central folder then create symlink back to the playlist folders